troxel/datareduce/README.md

 Results per Node.js v18.12.0 on Raspberry Pi 4.

 Note: In order to run the performance and compare test script it will be required to install 'downsample-lttb' and 'd3fc-sample'

-Note: If X axis data is a list of Date objects they will be converted to number (* 1) to facilitate processing.
-If your plotting package requires Date objects for the X-axis you will need to convert back.

 ~